gvwilson/thirdbit/src/fiction/in-heck/index.md

 but only with this one's help."

 "Uh huh."
-Maddy crossed her arms and tried not to shiver.
+Maddy crossed her arms,
+trying not to shiver.
 "And you're going to do this all out of the goodness of your heart?"

 "This one does not have a heart,"